CluedIn-io/CluedIn.Documentation/docs/180-microsoft-integration/powerapps/020-features/010-sync-entitytypes-to-dataverse.md

     ![Sync Entity Types to Dataverse Tables](../images/sync-cluedin-entitytypes-setting.png)

-    All the vocabulary keys below will be created as columns in Dataverse table.
+    All the vocabulary keys below will be created as columns in the Dataverse table.

     ![Sync Entity Types to Dataverse Tables](../images/entity-type-dog-details.png)